Ornamentation: rolls, cranns, and strike cranns on the ocarina

 Strike cranns

-Like rolls and cranns, they can be used in both articulation and emphatic forms.
-It is best to perform them using different fingers.
-For instance, the first example can be played by striking with the left middle finger and right index finger.
+For instance, the first example here can be played by striking with the left middle finger and right index finger.
 In the second emphatic example a 3rd strike may be performed on the left middle finger.
 Like the demonstration of the emphatic crann it is played slowly.

 Notating rolls, cranns, and strike cranns

-If you are interested in learning more about the types of rolls that appear in Irish traditional music, I recommend reading The Essential Guide to Irish Flute And Tin Whistle.
-This book is exhaustively detailed and is easy to adapt to the ocarina.
+If you are interested in learning more about the uses of this ornamentation in Irish traditional music, I recommend reading The Essential Guide to Irish Flute And Tin Whistle.
+It is exhaustively detailed and is easy to adapt to the ocarina.